Challenge 2: SME R&D Programme

 - Cross sector partnerships and funding

-Liv has over five years of experience in the fashion and textiles industry, collaborating with supply chain partners and advising brands on materials forecasting and product development.
-Liv joins UAL from a leading trend forecasting company, responsible for content creation and trend analysis of fibre, yarn and textile design and sourcing strategies.
+Liv has over six years of experience in the fashion and textiles industry, collaborating with global supply chain partners and advising brands on materials forecasting and product design.
+She joined UAL from a leading trend forecasting company, WGSN, where she was responsible for content creation, sourcing strategies and trend analysis across innovative fibre, yarn, textile and knitwear development.
+Liv is experienced in helping companies develop and implement creative solutions to the challenges facing their business and the wider industry.
 Passionate about knowledge and skill sharing, Liv has worked on education initiatives in commercial and charity settings.
-An Alumni of Chelsea College of Arts, Liv explores craft-based processes and design to reduce waste through constructed textile design and product development for fashion and interiors.
+An Alumni of Chelsea College of Arts, Liv has a degree in Textile Design, specialising in constructed textiles for fashion and interiors.
 Core skills and competencies include:

 - Translating complex concepts into clear written or spoken messages